pragatibhandari/nodemovies/README.md

 # nodemovies a Rest API project

-#### In this application I will be implementing the following CRUD functionalities.
+#### In this application I implimented the following CRUD functionalities.

 | Http method and endpoint | Functionality      |
 | ------------------------ | ------------------ |